 Note: If the 3rd party funder (e.g. ACC) declines to cover your fee, we will send you an invoice directly.

-Where a payment is required, the amount will be quoted when you make the booking or arrive without an appointment; you may use cash or EFT-POS (including Visa and MasterCard).
+Where a payment is required, the amount will be quoted when you make the booking or arrive without an appointment; you may use EFT-POS (including Visa and MasterCard).
 You will be asked to pay any fee due at the time of your visit.